Around the Horn

 Around the Horn (ATH) is an American sports roundtable discussion show, conducted in the style of a panel game, produced by ESPN.
-The show premiered on November 4, 2002, as a replacement for Unscripted with Chris Connelly, and has aired daily at 5:00 p.m.
-ET on ESPN ever since.
-The show has been recorded in New York City since September 8, 2014, and has had over 4,000 episodes aired as of 2020.
+The show premiered on November 4, 2002, as a replacement for Unscripted with Chris Connelly, and aired daily at 5:00 p.m.
+ET on ESPN.
 The program emanated from Washington, D.C., where it was located in the same facility as Pardon the Interruption (PTI).
-Production still is based in Washington, D.C.
-The moderator for the show is Tony Reali, who has hosted the program since 2004, replacing Max Kellerman, and also served as the statistician on Pardon the Interruption until the show's relocation to New York.
+Production still is based in Washington.
+The moderator for the show was Tony Reali, who hosted the program since 2004, replacing Max Kellerman, and also served as the statistician on Pardon the Interruption until the show's relocation to New York.

+After ESPN announced the show's cancellation in November 2024, Around the Horn aired its final episode on May 23, 2025, concluding with 4,953 episodes over a near 23-year span.

 Broadcast history

 Around the Horn premiered on November 4, 2002.
 From its premiere until January 30, 2004, the show was hosted by Max Kellerman, who at the time was largely known strictly as a contributor to ESPN's Friday Night Fights.
 In late 2003, Kellerman announced that he would depart from the network for Fox Sports; after the show tried out several replacements, current host Tony Reali was named the permanent host on February 2, 2004, three days after Kellerman's last episode aired.
 As of September 23, 2019, Woody Paige has the most wins in the history of the show, with more than six hundred.
-Despite early negative reviews due to its now-defunct argumentative formatting, the show has lasted more than seventeen years on the air, remaining a staple on ESPN.
+Despite early negative reviews due to its now-defunct argumentative formatting, the show went on to last 23 years on the air, becoming a staple on ESPN.
 The show became less combative and more playful over the years, and in 2018, changed its look with augmented reality of the panel with Reali standing in an enhanced studio at ESPN's South Street Seaport studios with a continuation of the relaxed tone of the show since the mid-2010s.

-The show went on hiatus from March 16, 2020, to May 8, 2020, as a result of a national emergency being declared due to the COVID-19 pandemic, which caused the suspension of sports leagues around the world.
-Between May 11, 2020, and July 10, 2020, Around the Horn aired for 20 minutes with commercials at 4:40 p.m.
+The show went on hiatus from March 16, 2020 to May 8, 2020, as a result of a national emergency being declared due to the COVID-19 pandemic, which caused the suspension of sports leagues around the world.
+Between May 11, 2020 and July 10, 2020, Around the Horn aired for 20 minutes with commercials at 4:40 p.m.
 EDT as Around the Home under a new format where Tony Reali, along with three panelists, discussed sports issues from their own homes.
-The Around the Home format became semi-permanent beginning with the July 13, 2020 episode, which saw the show expand back to its normal length.
-The show returned to its regular format when it returned to the studio in September 2020, although the Around the Home format is still used occasionally.
+The Around the Home format became semipermanent beginning with the July 13, 2020 episode, which saw the show expand back to its normal length.
+The show returned to its regular format when it returned to the studio in September 2020.

+It was announced on November 20, 2024, that Around the Horn will come to an end by summer 2025.
+Shortly after this announcement, daily episodes were added to Disney+.
+On March 4, 2025 it was announced by ESPN that the final episode of Around the Horn would air on May 23, 2025.